-The level of physical activity have nothing to do with how food is digested as far as a rating of the carbs go.
+The level of physical activity has nothing to do with how food is digested as far as a rating of the carbs goes.
 So, B is the answer.

 Taking in food sources with more than one single type of food will change how the glycemic response is in the body.

 This is because the body tries to digest the many things in the stomach, and when there is more than just some type of carb, the body digests multiple things at once and puts effort into all of them.

 Section 2: Practical/Applied

 This section is 2.5 hours of testing and it contains a total of 125 questions.

 Here we will be applying the principles throughout section 1 and putting them into action for use in programs for your clients.